 You don’t do cloning with any old domains – you do this with expired domains that are still listed in the Yahoo directory (or DMOZ or insert name of the handful of directories worth submitting to).
 If you’ve found expired domains with links from other sources, those might be good candidates for cloning, too.

-The reason you replace the content on the original domain is because you want the links – the more powerful the directory, like Yahoo, the better – to the domain to stick.
-That’s the whole point of buying these expired domains to begin with – they’ve already got links pointing to them, maybe even some pages still in Google’s index if they just recently expired.
+The reason you replace the content on the original domain is that you want the links – the more powerful the directory, like Yahoo, the better – to the domain to stick.
+That’s the whole point of buying these expired domains, to begin with – they’ve already got links pointing to them, maybe even some pages still in Google’s index if they just recently expired.

 Once the Old Backlinks are Sticking…

 Well, actually, you don’t clone the sites exactly.
 You throw in a link or two on the cloned site to your other properties, eventually.
 “Eventually” taken here to mean, after enough time has passed and you feel confident that, if there was any regular review by directory editors of sites whose domains had expired, that said review has been done and you’re not getting booted from the Yahoo directory.